-If you are using a digital camera, you can transfer the files by:
+If you are using a digital camera, you can transfer the files by following the steps below:

-- If using an iPhone and Apple computer, you can airdrop directly to your computer
+- If you’re using an iPhone and Apple computer, you can airdrop directly to your computer.

-Once the images are on your computer, you can use them for any other purpose.
+Once the images are on your computer, you can use them for any other purposes.